Experienced Decatur DUI Lawyers

 - Our Decatur DUI lawyers strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license.

-Regardless of whether you have actually received a DDS-1205 form, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have received a DDS-1205 form, you must understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

-- Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
-This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Decatur DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing the Decatur DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
+- Request an administrative hearing: This is the traditional track that has been the law for many years now, except there are thirty days instead of ten business days to take action.
+This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Decatur DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing the Decatur DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.

 - An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Decatur DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);